Tips for Successful Cross Border Fulfillment in the Apparel Industry

 < Back to resources

 Whether you’re selling physical goods or subscription services, cross border commerce presents a number of challenges and obstacles.
-But apparel, in particular, comes with its own set of unique issues.
+But clothing and apparel fulfillment, in particular, comes with its own set of unique issues.
 Consumer expectations and cultural considerations can make fulfillment especially challenging.
 You have to understand your market in extreme detail in order to be successful.
 But brands have every incentive to get it right.

-Taken altogether, these challenges mean you have to build your fulfillment strategy carefully and fully understand your target market when deciding which geographies to sell into.
+Taken altogether, these challenges unique to clothing and fashion fulfillment mean you have to build your strategy carefully and fully understand your target market when deciding which geographies to sell into.

-Here are some tips on how to build out a successful fulfillment network:
+Here are some tips on how to build out a successful clothing fulfillment network:

 Conduct extensive market research